anhinga/2019-design-notes/automated-synthesis/past-thoughts.md

 Would be nice to have a corpus of programs in a DMM-oriented language for training: Section 4 of https://arxiv.org/abs/1605.05296

+'We envision having a sufficient collection of types of neurons capable of editing the (network matrix) to easily express the edits doable via the interactive high-level language mentioned above.
+We think about this informally as “self-referential completeness of the DMM signature relative to the language available to describe and edit the DMMs"': Section 1.6 of https://arxiv.org/abs/1605.05296 (this is important, if one wants to teach the network to edit itself meaningfully)

 Explore training the nets with piecewise bilinear neurons based on ReLU (this is the activation function: g(x, y) = max(0, x)∗max(0, y) ): Section 1.3.2 of https://arxiv.org/abs/1606.09470

 DMM-based program synthesis is similar to finding neural net architecture while assembling the network from layers and modules: